anenadic/2014-11-10-manchester/novice/python/xml/xml.md

-Elements are stored as a list so we can access the children using list indes:
+Elements are stored as a list so we can access the children using list indexes:

 	print root[0].tag, root[0].attrib